 - n_states

 Integer value.
-The number of internal states per reservoir.
+The number of internal states of the reservoir.
+If

 Integer value.
 The seed for the random number generator (for reproducibility).